ausomely/ames/README.md

      { center: '', count: '' }
     ]
 ```
-I then use express's routing and routed this response to '/fetch_results'.
+I then used express's routing and routed this response to '/fetch_results'.

 ### Client Side (script.js)
 I then retrieved this response that was routed to '/fetch_results' and parsed this data such that the data can be used to render the bar and pie charts using chart.js.
 From the response at '/fetch_results' I used separate arrays to store all of the category names, patent counts of each category, colors to be used to distinguish each category, center names, and patent counts of each center.
 I chose to choose a color pallete, found in the array ***pie_colors***, for the pie chart because there are only a small amount of centers where as I used a random color generator for the rgb colors for the bar chart because there are a larger number of category elements.